-Ep #6: How Vivian Nwakah, Founder of Medsaf, is disrupting Supply Chain HealthTech in developing markets.
+Episode 6: How Vivian Nwakah, Founder of Medsaf, is Disrupting Supply Chain HealthTech in Developing Markets

 In this episode, you'll hear from trailblazing founder Vivian Nwakah, a Nigerian entrepreneur born and raised in the United States.
 Her career spans the US, Europe, South America and Africa.
 Her areas of specialty are sales, marketing, fundraising, strategic planning, and entrepreneurship.
 Vivian has started 3 companies, home health care agencies in Illinois and Indiana, Hybrid solar diesel renewable energy company in Nigeria, and now Medsaf, a one stop shop for health care stakeholders to purchase, manage and track medications in complicated supply chains.
 Learn why she started Medsaf, how they got first funding and how they are transforming access to healthcare in developing markets.
 Vivian also shares he key tips to founders and investors and how to put the fun into funding!
 See show notes here: